Can You Get Life Insurance with a Pre-Existing Condition?

 How Life Insurance Companies Use Existing Conditions to Determine Rates

-Insurance providers generally classify applicants into risk tiers based on their overall health.
+Insurance companies generally classify applicants into risk tiers based on their overall health.
 Each tier has different thresholds for pre-existing conditions:

 coverage icon